catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-wifi/index.md

 USE_PSK=
 ```

-You probably need to change `GATEWAY, COUNTRY, SSID, PASSPHRASE`.
+You probably need to change `GATEWAY, COUNTRY, SSID, PASSPHRASE, WIFI_IFACE, INTERNET_IFACE`
+to fit your specific configuration.

 In my case some smartphone won't detect 5GHz band.
 By disabling cellular
 connection using airplane mode or unplugging SIM Card it will detect right